Elections with Few Voters: Candidate Control Can Be Easy: Discussion of Our Results and Proof Techniques

-\begin{description} \item[\mcctech.]
 This is a technique used for establishing $\wone$-hard\-ness results.
-The idea is to give a reduction from \probColorClique (MCC) parameterized by the clique order (a variant of the standard \probClique problem, better suited for the parameterized complexity results, where each vertex has one of $h$~colors and we seek a clique of order $h$ with each vertex of a different color): Given an MCC-instance, we introduce a candidate for each vertex and two candidates for each edge, and---in essence---we have to ensure that we add only the candidates (delete all but the candidates) that correspond to a multi-colored clique.
+The main idea is to provide a reduction from the \probColorClique (MCC) problem parameterized by the order of the desired clique.
+This problem, which is a variant of the standard \probClique problem, is more naturally suited for parameterized complexity analysis than \probClique itself~\shortcite{FHRV09}.
+Specifically, each vertex is associated with one color out of $h$ colors overall and we seek a clique of order $h$ containing one vertex of each color.
+The high-level description of our technique is as follows.
+We provide a reduction that, given an MCC-instance, introduces a candidate for each vertex and two candidates for each edge.
+We have to ensure that the only successful control actions add exactly the candidates (delete all but exactly the candidates) which correspond to a multi-colored clique (we mean both the candidates corresponding to the vertices of the clique and the candidates corresponding to the edges between them).
 We enforce this constraint using pairs of carefully crafted votes such that if we have two vertices but not an edge between them, then some candidate receives one more point than it should have for our preferred candidate to win.
-Note that the colors help to bound the number of voters needed for the construction.
-See Theorem~\ref{thm:plurality-veto-plain} for a sample proof.
+Note that the colors help us to upper-bound the number of voters needed for the construction (specifically, the number of voters created in the construction depends only on the parameter, therefore giving rise to the parameterized hardness).
+Formal proofs using this technique are given in~\autoref{section_formal_proofs_mcc}.